Ben Warley

 Benjamin Vallentina Warley (September 4, 1936 – April 5, 2002) was an American professional basketball player.

 A 6'5" forward/guard from Tennessee State University, Warley played five seasons (1962–1967) in the National Basketball Association as a member of the Syracuse Nationals, Philadelphia 76ers, and Baltimore Bullets.
 He averaged 8.4 points per game and 5.6 rebounds per game.
 Warley later played with several teams in the American Basketball Association, representing the Anaheim Amigos in the 1968 ABA All-Star Game.

+Warley played in the Eastern Basketball Association (EBA) for the Camden Bullets, Wilkes-Barre Barons, Hazleton Bullets and Cherry Hill Rookies from 1970 to 1974.
+He was selected to the All-EBA First Team in 1971.

 Warley settled in Philadelphia after his playing career was over.
+He served as an assistant coach for the Philadelphia Kings of the Continental Basketball Association under head coach Hal Greer.
+On December 27, 1980, Warley was activated as a player in a game due to a shortage of Kings players; he scored 4 points in 12 minutes.

-He died of liver cancer in 2002.
+Warley died of liver cancer in 2002.